mturley/redhat-employee-mac/README.md

-# redhat-mac-wifi
+# redhat-employee-mac-tools

-Forces macOS to stop trying to remember your OTP token password for the corporate wifi.
+Tools to help Red Hat employees get started quickly on a new MacBook Pro, or more easily manage the one they have.

 ## For Red Hat Employees

-This repo doesn't contain anything sensitive, but it won't be useful to you unless you have credentials for the Red Hat wifi network at a Red Hat office building.
+This repo doesn't contain anything sensitive, but it won't be useful to you unless you have credentials for the Red Hat wifi network at a Red Hat office building, and you use a Mac that was configured by Red Hat IT.

 ## What does it do?

+They say that necessity is the mother of invention.
+This repo fixes a few tiny things that I found annoying about the Mac as given to me by Red Hat.
+I take no responsibility for others using these tools on their Macs.
+Please use my tools at your own risk and consult your manager before you use any of the more destructive tools (removing Kaspersky, etc).
+See the disclaimers on each tool.

+### The Tools

+* Wi-Fi Setup Tool
+* BigFix Removal Tool
+* Kaspersky Removal Tool
+* Whatever else I end up throwing in here in the future.

+#### Wi-Fi Setup Tool

+This tool removes some of the options from your Mac's Wi-Fi settings for the Red Hat and Red Hat Guest networks.
+Specifically, it removes Red Hat Guest from your preferred networks, and removes the ability to remember the Red Hat network password (since it contains an OTP token and this feature is just annoying).
+It also turns on auto-join: when you are in range of Red Hat wifi you will be prompted for your PIN+Token with no "remember this" checkbox.

 Take a look at the [redhat-wifi.mobileconfig.template](https://github.com/mturley/redhat-mac-wifi/blob/master/config/redhat-wifi.mobileconfig.template) file.
 That pile of XML was exported by [Apple Configurator 2](https://itunes.apple.com/us/app/apple-configurator-2/id1037126344?mt=12).
 It's a `mobileconfig` file which defines a Wi-Fi network profile for your Mac, including some settings not available via System Preferences.